-Also, the fabric can be attractive so you have a lot of colors and designs to choose from contributing to decoration of a place.
+Also, the fabric can be attractive so you have a lot of colors and designs to choose from contributing to the decoration of a place.

 Their colors and sized are various, perfect for homes, restaurants, offices, and many other.

-Acoustic cotton batts are made of natural cotton fibers which makes it softer and with a less chance for germ infection.
+ATS Acoustical Cotton Batts are made of natural cotton fibers which makes it softer and with a less chance for germ infection.
 Also, it may be made of a high percentage of recycled cotton.

-The fact about its hygienic benefit is of importance for people with children since the material is friendly to a human skin.
+The fact about its hygienic benefit is of importance for people with children since the material is friendly to human skin.

-Further, it is resistant to fungi, mold but also to flames.
+Furthermore, it is resistant to fungi, mold but also to flames.
 Therefore, it may be considered to be one of the best sound absorbers and the most effective and affordable ones.

 It is lightweight, easy to install, not pricey, versatile, and it effectively reduces reverberation or some other unwanted noise.